-The following information applies to Undergraduate students only.
+The following information applies to Undergraduate students only for the 2014-15 academic year.
 Graduate students should contact Graduate & Professional Education.

 The University of Delaware has developed a university-wide policy that enables students to move more freely among majors and colleges.
 This also provides students with the flexibility to pursue multiple majors and minors, to work at the interfaces between established disciplines, and to experience a broader selection of electives.
 UD is committed to ensuring that all students are making informed decisions regarding their academic interests and their professional goals and objectives.

 This information is based on updates provided from the colleges as received by the academic departments.
 Change of majors will be accepted during the academic year based on the information provided.
 Any changes to the internal transfer policy/change of major policy may only apply to the next academic year and will not be posted until after the current academic year.